Cliffhanger (1993 film): Video game

-A video game based on the film was released via numerous game consoles on November 17, 1993.
+A video game based on the film Cliffhanger was released via numerous game consoles on November 17, 1993.

-Future

-Cancelled sequel and reboot
+Cancelled sequel

 In 1994, TriStar announced plans to develop a sequel titled Cliffhanger 2: The Dam, with Stallone reprising his starring role.
 The plot revolved around Gabe Walker combating terrorists who took control of the Hoover Dam.
 The project remained in development hell until 2008, when the project was revived with Stallone's involvement, before once again being shelved.
 By May 2009, it was announced that a reimagining was in development.
 Produced by Neal H. Moritz the project would be a joint-production between Original Film and StudioCanal.
 The story would focus around a group of young climbers, and was tentatively scheduled to begin principal photography the following year.
 Moritz stated that his intent is to adapt the story in a similar manner comparable to J.J.
 Abrams' work on Star Trek.
 By May 2014, Joe Gazzam was hired as screenwriter after pitching his approach to the story to Moritz who was impressed.
 By May 2015, Stallone expressed interest in developing a direct sequel to the original film.
 In May 2019, the project developed into a female-led adaptation.
 Ana Lily Amirpour was hired as director, with a new draft of the script written by Sascha Penn.
-Jason Momoa was in early negotiations to feature in a prominent cameo role; while Mortiz brought on Toby Jaffe, Thorsten Schumacher, and Lars Sylvest as additional producers.
+Jason Momoa was in early negotiations to feature in a prominent cameo role; while Mortiz brought on Toby Jaffe, Thorsten Schumacher and Lars Sylvest as additional producers.
 The story was described as a survival thriller action movie, with elements of espionage.
-An official production poster was released for the project's presence at Cannes, with a tentative commencement for principal photography was set for 2020.
+An official production poster was released for the project's presence at the 2019 Cannes Film Festival, with a tentative commencement for principal photography was set for 2020.
 Moritz stated that there are plans for more than one installment to be made.